WorldModelers/WorldModelers.github.io/reading-assembly/dart.md

 ### Local Deployment

-A DART deployment that includes reading and assembly will need approximately ??? cores/cpus and ???
-Gb memory to function.
+For a DART-In-A-Box deployment, which includes reading and assembly, it is recommended to provide 64 CPUs and 128 Gb memory.
 If your local machine can support this, you can stand up a local instance of DART using the following command:

 ```bash
 dart pipeline deploy --diab-dir [optional-data-directory]